Language selection

 The Minister shall refuse to issue a Class B export permit if

-• (a) the applicant is not a registered dealer or is a registered dealer whose registration will expire prior to the proposed date of export;
+• (a) the applicant is not a registered dealer or is a registered dealer whose registration certificate will expire prior to the proposed date of export;

 • (b) a circumstance described in any of paragraphs 63(1)(b) to (f) and (h), with any modifications that the circumstances require, exists with respect to the permit application;